TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.39.md

 ---

-Wherefore doth a living man complain, a man for the punishment of his sins?
+Why does a living man complain, a man for the punishment of his sins?